deep-entertainment/godottpd/README.md

 > [!IMPORTANT]
-> This needs a new maintainer, as I'm not using it anymore currently and can't continue to support it.
-Please se https://github.com/deep-entertainment/issues/issues/56 for details
+> This repository is deprecated.
+Please see the fork https://github.com/bit-garden/godottpd for the current version.

 # GodotTPD